sepulworld/deadman-check/README.md

   DESCRIPTION:

+    switch_monitor will monitor either a given key which contains a services last epoch checkin and frequency, or a series of services that set keys under a given key-path in Consul

   EXAMPLES:

-    # Target a Consul key deadman/myservice, and this key has an EPOCH
-     value to check looking to alert on 500 second or greater freshness deadman-check switch_monitor \
+    # Target a Consul key deadman/myservice, and this key has an EPOCH value to check looking to alert
-      --host 127.0.0.1 \
+    deadman-check switch_monitor --host 127.0.0.1 --port 8500 --key deadman/myservice --alert-to monitoroom

+    # Target a Consul key path deadman/, which contains 2 or more service keys to monitor, i.e. deadman/myservice1, deadman/myservice2, deadmman/myservice3 all fall under the path deadman/
-      --port 8500 \
+    deadman-check switch_monitor --host 127.0.0.1 --port 8500 --key-path deadman/ --alert-to monitoroom
-      --key deadman/myservice \
-      --freshness 500 \
-      --alert-to slackroom

   OPTIONS: